 Although there is no minimum direct patient care requirement, applicants are encouraged to complete one year (2000 hours) Direct Patient Care(DPC) experience before their intended matriculation.*

-Step 3: Now that you’ve gotten all of this information done, mark what you have and what you don’t have.
+Step 3: Now that you’ve gotten all of this information done, mark how you match up to what’s needed to apply.

 Consider having someone else look at your stats versus the school’s requirements.
 This second opinion (which you should try to find a non-biased person), will be kind of like an admissions member looking at you.